simon-ast/eureka-custom-scripts/README.md

 plotting script

+## `eureka_custom_steps`
+Some additional steps to be performed on various data products from the *Eureka!* stages.
+- `data/`: Storage for data input into custom routines
+- `output/`: Storage for custom routine outputs
+- All custom routines start with an **Overview** header that describes the plotting script

 ## `eureka_environment`
 The two files in here should help with the creation of a working Python environment for *Eureka!* (which should probably be created within a venv).